sobkulir/PanGIF/README.md

 ## Usage
 ### Loading GIF
 Firstly, you should navigate to `File -> Open...` and select a GIF you'd like to pan/zoom.
 After the GIF loads you'll see its fully selected first frame.
-You can now start editting -- pick different frames using a slider above the current frame and select different portions of them using the selection handles.
+You can now start editting -- pick different frames using a slider above the current frame and select different portions of them using selection handles.

 ### Bottom panel
 #### Aspect ratio
-You can enable keeping the aspect ratio of the target size by ticking a checkbox in the bottom right corner.
+You can enable keeping the aspect ratio of target size by ticking a checkbox in the bottom right corner.

 #### Target size
-To define the resulting size you can use the `W(idth):` and `H(eight):` boxes in the bottom right corner.
-By default the dimensions of the original GIF are used.
+To define resulting size you can use `W(idth):` and `H(eight):` input boxes in the bottom right corner.
+By default dimensions of the original GIF are used.
 In general it's good to keep this value equal to the size of your biggest keyframe, i.e. keyframe with the biggest selection.

 #### Selection size
-Size of the current selection can be found in the bottom left corner, right next to the zoom factor.
-There are 4 numbers `(X, Y, W, H)` where `X, Y` represents the location of the upper left corner of the selection relative to the upper left corner of the original image. `W, H` are width and height of the selection.
+Size of the current selection can be found in the bottom left corner, right next to zoom factor.
+There are 4 numbers `(X, Y, W, H)` where `X, Y` represents location of the upper left corner of the selection relative to the upper left corner of the original image. `W, H` are width and height of the selection.

 #### Zoom factor
-If the GIF is too small or too big you can zoom in or zoom out using the zoom factor found in the bottom left corner.
+If the GIF is too small or too big you can zoom in or zoom out using zoom factor found in the bottom left corner.

 ### Top panel
-The top panel contains the main slider used for choosing a frame to edit.
+Top panel contains main slider used for choosing a frame to edit.
 When you change selection of the current frame for the first time you turned it into a keyframe.
 Keyframes are marked with orange rectangles above the slider.

-*Tip: If you want to quickly switch current frame to a keyframe you can just click on its orange rectangle.*
+*Tip: If you want to quickly switch current frame to a keyframe you can click on its orange rectangle.*

-*Tip: If you want to pick a frame based on its number you can do so using the input box to the right of the main slider.*
+*Tip: If you want to pick a frame based on its number you can do so using an input box to the right of the main slider.*

-To delete the current frame selection you should use the `Delete Keyframe` button found on the very right of the top panel.
+To delete the current frame selection you should use a `Delete Keyframe` button found on the very right of the top panel.

 ### Saving GIF
 To export your work go to `File -> Export GIF...` and choose location of the output GIF.

 ## What's missing
-* PanGIF currently doesn't support showing a preview of editted GIF.
+* Showing a preview of editted GIF.
 * Keyboard/mouse shortcuts
 * Undo/Redo
 * Saving progress